dreamineering/business-administration/docs/features/workflows/marketing/signatures.md

 ---
-title: How to standardise correspondence signatures
+title: How to set correspondence signatures
 ---

-# How to standardise correspondence signatures
+# How to set correspondence signatures

 ::: warning
 You will only see Vendors, Sites or System Users on the Administration menu if your role permissions allow this
 :::

-## Add Email Signature for each Site
+## Add Site Email Signature

 Go to Administration > Sites